Samic8/samdawson.dev/src/articles/react-redux-use-selector-vs-connect.md

 GITHUB-EMBED https://github.com/Samic8/react-redux-use-selector-vs-connect/blob/master/src/features/counter-connect/CounterConnect.js javascript 1-18,62-82 GITHUB-EMBED

-The first test example below is only concerned with the "inner" component which is simpler as we don't have to worry the redux state.
-The second example tests both the the component and the connection to redux, which is more comprehensive as we testing more lines of code, which includes the mapStateToProps setup code.
+The first test example below is only concerned with the "inner" component which is simpler as we don't have to worry about the redux state.
+The second example tests both the component and the connection to redux, which is more comprehensive as we testing more lines of code, which includes the mapStateToProps setup code.

 GITHUB-EMBED https://github.com/Samic8/react-redux-use-selector-vs-connect/blob/master/src/features/counter-connect/CounterConnect.test.js javascript 1-21 GITHUB-EMBED

-The redux provider is setup in the imported [test-util](https://github.com/Samic8/react-redux-use-selector-vs-connect/blob/master/src/test-util.js) which allows the insertion of initial state for convenience when testing test.
+The redux provider is set up in the imported [test-util](https://github.com/Samic8/react-redux-use-selector-vs-connect/blob/master/src/test-util.js) which allows the insertion of the initial state for convenience when testing test.

 ### Testing components using react-redux hooks